-The Hemoglobin A1c (A1C) test measures the average level of blood glucose over a three-month period for persons with diabetes.
+The Hemoglobin A1c (A1C) test measures the level of blood glucose a for persons with diabetes.
+High levels of blood glucose

 Percentage of Persons With Diabetes Who Had Their Hemoglobin A1c Tested Within the Last Year, Utah, 2000-2012